 \subsection{CORPSE}

-CORPSE is an $N=3$ composite pulse robust against ORE.
+CORPSE~\citep{HKC03} is an $N=3$ composite pulse robust against OREs.
 Its parameters are

-where $n_1, n_2, n_3$ are non-negative integers.
-In particular, when we take $n_1=n_3=0$ and $n_2=1$, the execution time is minimized.
-Then CORPSE is called short CORPSE.
-Other notable case takes place when $n_1-n_2+n_3=0$.
-In this case with both PLE and ORE, CORPSE behaves as
+where $n_1$, $n_2$, and $n_3$ are non-negative integers.
+In particular, when we take $n_1 = n_3 = 0$ and $n_2 = 1$, the execution time is minimized.
+In this case, CORPSE is referred to as short CORPSE.
+Another notable case takes place when $n_1 - n_2 + n_3 = 0$.
+In this case, with both a PLE and an ORE, CORPSE results in

-\subsection{reduced CORPSE in BB1}
+\subsection{Reduced CORPSE in BB1}